Hibby/packetradio-guide/docs/linux.md

 To add your user to the dialout group, you may need to run the usermod command as mentioned above.
 To add my user hibby, it would be `usermod -aG dialout hibby`.
 As this command needs to be run as the root user, we probably need to run `sudo usermod -aG dialout hibby`.

-For this change to take effect, you will need to log out and log back in again.
+For this change to take effect, you will need to log out and log in again.